-Except as provided above, parking of trailers on the roads or driveways within Rocky Ridge for periods that are longer than eight hours may result in towing at the vehicle owner's expense and/or fines or other penalties.
+Except as provided above, continued parking of trailers on the private roads or driveways within Rocky Ridge for longer than eight hours may result in towing at the vehicle owner's expense and/or fines or other penalties.

 3. The Development's Roads and the Parking of Vehicles: